pmuj/setupapp/README.md

 - uicache --all
 - killall -9 backboardd

-- setup your device as usual
+- setup your device as usual (note: iCloud isn't working yet, so please skip apple id setup)
+- to download apps from the appstore, sign your account in through the app store app

 ## still under development
 - iServices